tardate/LittleCodingKata/README.md

-# 380 Little Coding Katas
+# 381 Little Coding Katas

-> Latest addition :sparkles: [conventional: comments](./methods/conventionalcomments) - A standardised way to write comments that are easy to grok and grep.
+> Latest addition :sparkles: [Conventional Commits](./methods/conventionalcommits) - A specification for adding human and machine readable meaning to commit messages

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about